gristlabs/grist-help/help/self-managed.md

 ## Operations

+### What are the hardware requirements for hosting Grist? {: .tag-core .tag-ee }

+For hosting Grist as a Linux container, here is a known good configuration for a variety of moderate workloads:

+ * 8GB RAM
+ * 2 CPUs
+ * 20GB disk

+Grist is packaged for the following CPU architectures:

+ * x86_64 (Sandy Bridge or later if sandboxing is enabled)
+ * ARM64

+Every Grist document is a separate database, so it is difficult to state absolute minimum requirements without knowing what documents will be used.
+In tests, the [Investment Research template](https://templates.getgrist.com/doc/investment-research) runs comfortably served from a Grist container with:

+  * 100MB RAM without sandboxing enabled.
+  * 200MB RAM with sandboxing enabled.
+  * 1 CPU.

+Memory and CPU requirements will scale with the number of documents simultaneously in use by your team.

+[Sandboxing](self-managed.md#sandboxing) is an important issue in serving Grist.
+It is achieved using [gvisor](https://gvisor.dev/).
+Sandboxing depends on the availability of particular capabilities, and may be unavailable in environments that deny or lack these capabilities.
+Grist sandboxing is known to work in the following environments:

+ * Regular unprivileged docker containers with default security settings.
+ * AWS EC2 instances.
+ * AWS Fargate containers, with `SYS_PTRACE` set in `linuxParameters.capabilities`.

+Grist sandboxing has been reported to fail to initialize on older Intel processors that do not support the `XSAVE` feature (supported by Sandy Bridge and later).

 ### What is a "home" database? {: .tag-core .tag-ee }

 Grist stores metadata about users, documents, workspaces, etc in a